Stack

 Default stack vs situational choices

-Default (when nothing exotic forces a pivot): SvelteKit + TypeScript on the product surface, PostgreSQL when a relational core fits, pragmatic REST or RPC-style APIs, and Python where batch jobs, automation, or model-adjacent services earn their place.
+Default (when nothing exotic forces a pivot): SvelteKit + TypeScript on the product surface, pragmatic REST or RPC-style APIs, and Python where batch jobs, automation, or model-adjacent services earn their place.
+Data-layer choices — relational database, document store, search index, flat files — are driven by the application's access patterns, not a vendor preference.

 Beyond named defaults: When a project lands outside the named set — other map providers, other frontend frameworks, other databases — three questions decide fit.
 Is the underlying problem one this practice has shipped before in another stack?
 Can the new territory be picked up at responsible speed without the client absorbing the learning curve?
 Does the engagement timeline allow for that ramp?
 If yes on all three, the work proceeds; otherwise that gets said up front and a referral is offered where useful.
 Engineering judgment — API boundaries, validation, performance budgets, accessibility, operational readiness — transfers across stacks more readily than tool lists suggest; framework idioms take a short ramp.
 Work that genuinely needs a long-tenured specialist in a specific ecosystem is referred rather than taken on.